 Learn to Train & Learn To Compete

-'After joining the club's Learn To Train squad, my son's enthusiasm for swimming grew massively and was eager to start entering his first competition.
+'After joining the club's Learn To Compete squad, my son's enthusiasm for swimming grew massively and was eager to start entering his first competition.
 When the time came, transferring from Learn to Train into Competitive Development was straightforward and is now taking his swimming to the next level by learning correct swim technique, legal turns and starts and gradually getting him ready for his first proper swim meet.
-He loves it!' - Andy Elliott
+He loves it!' - Learn to Compete Parent

 Lead Coach: Adam Clarkson

 To maintain a fun atmosphere while introducing basic elements of competitive swimming, including the “Competitive Start Award”.

 Improve strokes and skills on all four strokes